Fax is Alive

 While fax is shifting away from standalone machines to network-based solutions and fax-enabled applications, the cloud is replacing the transport and delivery layer.
 Leveraging the cloud allows organizations to eliminate the cost and maintenance of on-premise telephony infrastructure without compromising reliability, security and quality of service.

-Based on the millions of pages etherFAX processes as a cloud fax service provider every month, unlike the article, we continue to see widespread use of fax and don’t anticipate a decline anytime soon.
+Based on the millions of pages ETHERFAX processes as a cloud fax service provider every month, unlike the article, we continue to see widespread use of fax and don’t anticipate a decline anytime soon.